Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Alexandra Zamolo of Beekeeper agrees that generating leads on Twitter can only be done with effective engagement and that your engagement needs to fuel conversations and positive interactions among potential customers.
 Zamolo suggests the following: “When creating your posts, craft them in a way that poses a question, or starts a conversation.
 This can generate interest in your brand’s products or services, which may, in turn, become a qualified lead.”

 While you can’t guarantee that every super fan of your Twitter account will actually become a lead or potential customer, you’re more likely to sometimes find success through this route rather than never posting and wondering why your competitors (who are active on social) are experiencing an upswing in leads.
+Stay on top of your Twitter engagement rate using this social media dashboard software.

 A lot of niche industries have loyal followers and posters (tweeters, in this case) online.
 Digital marketing has transformed the way we build communities, and if you want to find a wealth of potential leads, discovering and becoming an active member in your niche’s digital community is a must if you want to be successful.